vyshnavi-adusumelli/FinBot/README.md

 <hr>

-## About TrackMyDollar
+## About SlashBot

-TrackMyDollar is an easy-to-use Telegram Bot that assists you in recording your daily expenses on a local system without any hassle.
+SlashBot is an easy-to-use Telegram Bot that assists you in recording your daily expenses on a local system without any hassle.
 With simple commands, this bot allows you to:
 - Add/Record a new spending
 - Show the sum of your expenditure for the current day/month